Who Gets to Stay in the Marital Home During a Divorce?

 We have more than 100 years of combined experience in fighting for our clients’ rights.
 Our exceptional preparation, negotiation, and litigation skills have helped clients throughout the Long Island area.

-Discuss the specifics of your case in a free, confidential consultation with one of our seasoned attorneys.
+Discuss the specifics of your case in a confidential consultation with one of our seasoned attorneys.
 Contact us online or call (516) 584-4685 to schedule.

 Categories